dhis2/dhis2-docs/src/commonmark/en/content/user/using-the-capture-app.md

 In both cases of registering a tracked entity instance, (with enrollment or without enrollment) the system will run program rules you have configured.
 Note that, rules can be configured in the maintenance app.

-To see a rule being executed while enrolling you will have to take the following steps.
+To see a rule being executed while enrolling a tracked entity instance you will have to take the following steps.

 1. Configure a rule in the maintenance app.
 For the example bellow we configured a rule that throws a warning when the date of birth is less than a year.